About

 points

-One discount point equals 1% of the loan amount paid upfront to reduce the interest rate.
-Example: 1 point on $250k = $2,500.
+1 point = 1% of loan paid upfront to reduce rate.

 Understanding Annual Percentage Rate (APR)